Ethereum Gas Fees: How to Save on Short-Term Trades

 Layer-2 networks are tools designed to make Ethereum faster and cheaper by handling transactions off the main blockchain.
 Even though these transactions happen off-chain, they still rely on Ethereum's security.
 The process works by bundling multiple transactions together and settling them in batches on Ethereum's mainnet.
 This approach can slash gas fees by as much as 90–95% and significantly boost transaction speed.
 For traders who make frequent transactions, these savings can make a big difference.

-These networks improve Ethereum's ability to handle more transactions at once while cutting costs.
-The main types of Layer-2 solutions include rollups - such as Optimistic Rollups and ZK-Rollups - and sidechains.
-Rollups benefit from Ethereum's security, while sidechains use their own security systems and often support higher transaction volumes.
+These networks enhance Ethereum’s capacity to handle more transactions simultaneously while reducing costs.
+The main types of Layer-2 solutions include rollups—like Optimistic Rollups and ZK-Rollups—and sidechains.
+While rollups benefit from Ethereum’s security, sidechains rely on their own systems and often support higher transaction volumes.
+Observing these activities closely can provide insights into market trends, and understanding how wallet accumulation predicts token price moves can help anticipate potential shifts in token value.

 If you're looking to save on transaction fees, several Layer-2 networks stand out.
 Here's a closer look at some of the most popular options: